Advocates Ask FTC To Investigate Facebook Deception Over Kids' In-Game Purchases

 Bohannon was the main plaintiff in a 2012 class-action lawsuit that Facebook settled in 2016.
 The suit was brought on behalf of parents whose minor children unknowingly made purchases on their parents' credit cards.

-On Thursday, advocates for children's rights and privacy rights said they're asking the Federal Trade Commission to investigate whether Facebook has engaged in illegal, unfair or deceptive practices by enticing children to spend money on in-game purchases without their parents' consent.
+On Thursday, more than a dozen groups that advocate for children's rights and privacy rights said they're asking the Federal Trade Commission to investigate whether Facebook has engaged in illegal, unfair or deceptive practices by enticing children to spend money on in-game purchases without their parents' consent.

+"Facebook's scamming of children is not only unethical and reprehensible — it's likely a violation of consumer protection laws," said Josh Golin, executive Director of Campaign for Commercial-Free Childhood.
+"Time and time again, we see that Facebook plays by its own rules regardless of the cost to children, families and society.
+We urge the FTC to hold Facebook accountable."

-The request comes after a court granted a request by the Center For Investigative Reporting to unseal documents from a 2012 class-action lawsuit that Facebook settled in 2016.
+The request for an FTC investigation comes after a court granted a request by the Center For Investigative Reporting to unseal documents from a 2012 class-action lawsuit that Facebook settled in 2016.
 The suit was brought on behalf of Bohannon and other parents whose minor children unknowingly made purchases on their parents' credit cards.

 In another document, cited in a release by the advocacy groups, Facebook employees called an underage girl a "whale" — a term used by casinos to refer to someone who spends a lot of money.